Skip to main content

 Unsupported Entities

-Not all entity types support Gamebook actions due to technical limitations with source integrations.
-If an entity doesn’t support actions, you’ll see an error message:
+Not all entity types support Gamebook actions due to technical limitations with module integrations.
+Common reasons:

 • Integration doesn’t expose response APIs